comhon-project/template-renderer/README.md

 # PHP Template Renderer

+-   Your library needs to render templates (example: email template) but you don't want to implement it ?
+-   You want your template renderer to be customizable by developers that use your library ?

-PHP library that permit to render templates and permit to define which renderer to use.
+This library is made for that! it permit to render templates and permit to define which renderer to use.
+This library is generally intended for Laravel projects but you can use it even if you are not implementing a Laravel project.

+There is only one renderer available by default ([twig](https://twig.symfony.com)), but you can add your own by defining your own driver.

 ## Installation